newrelic/newrelic-xamarin-plugin/README.md

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.

 ## License
-`newrelic-xamarin-plugin` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Except as described below, the `newrelic-xamarin-plugin` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

+The [New Relic XCFramework agent] (/docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-ios/get-started/introduction-new-relic-mobile-ios/) is licensed under the New Relic Software Notice.

+The [New Relic Android agent] (github.com/newrelic/newrelic-android-agent) is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt).

+The New Relic Xamarin Plugin may use source code from third-party libraries.
+When used, these libraries will be outlined in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).